xolvio/react-capi-puppeteer/Readme.md

     `yarn add -D https://github.com/xolvio/react-capi-puppeteer`

+2. Hook into puppeteer

+    `require('react-capi-puppeteer')(puppeteer);`

-2. In your tests create a ReactCapi instance and use it to interact with your react components.
+3. In your tests create a ReactCapi instance and use it to interact with your react components.

     ```js
-    const makeCapi = require('react-capi-puppeteer');
     const ExampleComponent = require('../example-app/example-app-component');

-    const capi = await makeCapi(page, ExampleComponent);
+    const handle = await page.findReactComponent(ExampleComponent);

-    expect(await capi.exists()).to.be.true;
+    expect(await handle.exists()).to.be.true;
     ```

 # TODO